irgendwr/go-stine/README.md

 tar -xvzf stine_Linux_x86_64.tar.gz
 ```

-Create a file called `.stine.yaml` inside this folder (e.g. using `nano .stine.yaml`) and edit it to fit your needs.
+Create a file called `.stine.yaml` (either inside your home folder or the folder containing the program) (e.g. using `nano ~/.stine.yaml`) and edit it to fit your needs.
 See [config](#config) section for examples.

 ### Config